brittneyleighb/DatabaseDesignMasterReference/README.md

 ## 9. Transactions and ACID

-In plain English, a transaction is a group of database changes that either *all* happen or *none* happen, like a bank transfer where you can't have the money leave your account without arriving in the recipient's.
+A transaction is a group of database changes that either *all* happen or *none* happen, like a bank transfer where you can't have the money leave your account without arriving in the recipient's.
 ACID is the four-letter promise that databases make about transactions: the changes are **A**ll-or-nothing, the database stays **C**onsistent (no rules broken), concurrent transactions don't trample each other (**I**solation), and once committed, the changes survive crashes (**D**urable).
 These properties are the reason banks, payment systems, ticketing platforms, and inventory systems can be trusted not to lose your money or double-sell the last concert ticket.

 A **transaction** is a sequence of operations that must commit (succeed) or rollback (fail) as a *single unit*.
 The canonical example is a bank transfer: debit account A *and* credit account B, never one without the other.